BMI Federal Credit Union

 What You Need to Know about Home Equity Loans

-Home equity loans, commonly known as second mortgages, are a useful avenue to explore for many homeowners.
+Home equity loans, also known as second mortgages, are a useful avenue to explore for many homeowners.
 This type of loan leverages the equity you have in your home and makes a lump sum payment to you based on that equity.
 Your credit union or bank is a good place to begin when exploring the options for home equity loans.

 Benefits of a Home Equity Loan